TorbS00/StockMaster/CONTRIBUTING.md

 ## License

-By contributing to StockMaster, you agree to release your contributions under the [MIT License](https://opensource.org/licenses/MIT).
-See [LICENSE](https://github.com/YourUsername/StockMaster/blob/main/LICENSE) for more information.
+By contributing to StockMaster, you agree to release your contributions under the [GNU Affero General Public License version 3.0](https://www.gnu.org/licenses/agpl-3.0).
+See [LICENSE](LICENSE.txt) for more information.